On the open TS/ST correspondence: Selected plots of the eigenfunctions at various and Selected plots of the eigenfunctions at various and

-Below we plot \eqref{tsstopenf} for various values of the parameters.
-For the on-shell eigenfunctions, we have always from top left to bottom right, the first term in \eqref{tsstopenf}, the second term in \eqref{tsstopenf}, the complete eigenfunction, and the difference with the numerical eigenfunction for 0, 2 and 4 terms in the large $t_B$ expansion of $J^\mathrm{open}_\mathrm{inst}$.
+Below, we plot \eqref{tsstopenf} for various values of the parameters.
+For the on-shell eigenfunctions, we have always from top left to bottom right: the $\sigma = 1$ term in \eqref{eq:sigmas}, the $\sigma = 2$ term in \eqref{eq:sigmas}, the complete eigenfunction $\psi$ in \eqref{tsstopenf}, after normalization, and the absolute difference between the analytical and numerical eigenfunctions for 0, 2 and 4 instantons, using a logarithmic scale with base 10.
+With ``0, 2 and 4 instantons'' we mean that we truncate the large $t_B$ expansion of $\psi$ up to terms of order $\exp \br{- n \min\br{1, \br{2 \pi / \hbar}} t_B}$ where $n \in \cbr{0, 2, 4}$.
 The numerical eigenfunctions are obtained by diagonalizing in the basis of the harmonic oscillator, as in \cite{Huang:2014eha}.
-For the off-shell eigenfunctions, we have similarly from top left to bottom right, the first term in \eqref{tsstopenf}, the second term in \eqref{tsstopenf}.
-The real part is the solid line and the imaginary part is the dotted line.
+The peaks visible in the bottom-right plots of the figures occur at $x = \pm \real{t_F\br{\hbar}} / 2$, where the $\sigma = 1$ and $\sigma = 2$ terms of \eqref{eq:sigmas} have poles.
+The convergence of the sum over $k$ in \eqref{tsstopenf} is slower near these points, leading to those peaks.
+For the off-shell eigenfunctions, we have similarly from top left to bottom: the $\sigma = 1$ term in \eqref{eq:sigmas}, the $\sigma = 2$ term in \eqref{eq:sigmas}, and the complete eigenfunction $\psi$ in \eqref{tsstopenf}, after normalization.
+The solid and dashed lines correspond to the real and imaginary parts, respectively.